ethanbensadoun1/Generalized-Linear-Models/Normal-Model-to-Predict-Housing-Prices-in-Florida.md

-Normal Model to Predict Housing Prices in Florida
+Normal and Gamma Model to Predict Housing Prices in Florida
 ================
 Ethan Bensadoun
 2024-08-15